Bourhano/beginner_master_rl/notes.md

 Policy gradient methods:
 Use a function estimator to predict the probabilities of executing the next action.
 The neural network is the POLICY.

+It is a combination of policy gradient methods and monte carlo methods.

 Value-based methods cannot represent stochastic policies unlinke policy gradient methods.

+The entropy method helps to keep the decisions not deterministic, so the system does not get stuck on one action without progrssng.

+## A2C: Advantage Actor-Critic
+Compare the value estimate to the reward estimate, then take the best decision (most adventageous).